+5.1 The number of External Examiners is determined by the volume and diversity of the academic work contributing to the course or programme or the award of the degree.
+More information is provided in the External Examiners for Taught Programmes policy:

+www.ed.ac.uk/files/atoms/files/externalexaminerstaught.pdf

-- 5.1 The number of External Examiners is determined by the volume and diversity of the academic work contributing to the course or programme or the award of the degree.
-More than one External Examiner may be needed where there are a large number of students, the course or programme covers a wide range of studies and/or a large volume of academic work contributing to the course or programme. www.ed.ac.uk/files/atoms/files/externalexaminerstaught.pdf - 5.2 It is the responsibility of the Head of the College or relevant College Committee to ensure that all elements which contribute to the award of a degree from the University are represented by the appropriate number of External Examiners.
+5.2 It is the responsibility of the Head of the College or relevant College Committee to ensure that all elements which contribute to the award of a degree from the University are represented by the appropriate number of External Examiners.